rdturnermtl/bbo_challenge_starter_kit/README.md

 TODO include space examples from proposal

+## Schedule

+* Submission site open to public: July 1
+* Deadline for final submissions: October 15
+* Announcement of winners: November 15
+* Presentations, short papers, and code release from winners due: December 1
+* Competition track (virtual) award ceremony: December 2020

 ## Terms and conditions

 The terms and conditions for the challenge are available [here](TODO).

+## Contact

+Any questions can be sent to <info@bbochallenge.com>.